 This recipe is inspired by something I ate at Pond Cafe in Torquay.
 Nope, not that one.
 Torquay on the Great Ocean Road in Australia!
-I’ve always been a fan of a roasted brassica but I’ve never thought of putting them on toast.
+I’ve always been a fan of roasted greens but I’ve never thought of putting them on toast.
 Until now.

 Roasted Greens & Goats Cheese On Toast